aiser-team/cabrnet/docs/manuals/cabrnet.md

     - Weak prototypes are pruned.

 Note that the order of operations in the epilogue depends on the chosen architecture.
+Finally, when resuming computations, it is possible to load a given checkpoint and perform only the epilogue using the `--epilogue-only` option.

 ## Importing a legacy model
 To avoid restarting previous computations performed using the codes provided by the original authors,